mining-containers/xmrig/README.md

 ## Running in Azure ACI

-You can deploy directly to Azure Container Instances using our ARM template with the following button:
+You can deploy directly to Azure Container Instances using our ARM template with the following button.
+This will be a single container, so you may want to modify the template to duplicate the container instances a few times.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmining-containers%2Fxmrig%2Fmain%2Fazuredeploy.json)